 Subdivision and Building Ordinance.
 No buildings, structures or dwellings may be erected, placed upon land, converted, enlarged or structurally altered without a permit.
 If you plan to move a mobile home onto your property, build a home or accessory building, or remodel, you must first obtain a building permit.
 Contact the Town Clerk at N8856 State Road 80, New Lisbon, WI 53950 or call (608) 547-3543 or email at [email protected], at least one month before you plan to start your building project.
 Building inspections are required.
 Note: Permit and inspection fees are doubled if you start your building project without first obtaining a permit.

 Trash Burning Regulations.
 You must obtain a Burn Permit before burning in trash barrels, brush piles, etc., and may only burn between 6:00pm and midnight Monday through Saturday.
-Burn permits can be obtained at Triangle Citgo, corner of Hwy 12/16 and Hwy 80 in New Lisbon.
-You also can obtain a burn permit on-line through the DNR at http://dnr.wi.gov/burnpermits.
+You can obtain a burn permit on-line through the DNR at http://dnr.wi.gov/burnpermits.
 You are responsible for any fire that gets out of control and you will be fined by the DNR.

 Voting Residents.
 Clearfield election polls are open from 7:00am–8:00pm.
 Elections are held at the Clearfield Town Hall, N8111 8th Ave.
-Notices are published in The Messenger of Juneau County before election and posted at Town Hall, Cedar Springs, and Clearfield Pub & Grille.
+Notices are published in The Juneau County Star Times before election and posted at Town Hall, Cedar Springs, and Clearfield Pub & Grille.
 Town Hall is handicapped accessible.
 Absentee voting is possible by contacting the Clerk at 547-3543.
 All residents entitled to vote in the Town of Clearfield must be a registered voter.
-Contact the Clerk to register to vote.
+Contact the Clerk to register to vote or you can do it online.
 Additional information can be found at My Vote Wisconsin https://myvote.wi.gov/.